Michaelktker/my-agentic-rag/README.md

 npm run start:check
 ```

-This will check dependencies, validate your setup, and start the WhatsApp bot with ADK integration.
+This will check dependencies, validate your setup, and start the WhatsApp bot with ADK integration and cloud terminal capabilities.

 ### ADK Server Only
 ```bash